yandex/temporal-over-ydb/CONTRIBUTING.md

 If you have already adopted terms and conditions of the CLA, you are able to provide your contributions.
 When you submit your pull request, please add the following information into it:

 ```
-I hereby agree to the terms of the CLA available at: [link].
+I hereby agree to the terms of the CLA available at: [link]
 ```

 Replace the bracketed text as follows: